dotnet/docs/docs/core/tools/dotnet-format.md

 ## Description

 `dotnet format` is a code formatter that applies style preferences to a project or solution.
 Preferences will be read from an .`editorconfig` file, if present, otherwise a default set of preferences will be used.
-For more information on `editorconfig` files see the documentation [here](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/configuration-files#`editorconfig`).
+For more information on `editorconfig` files see the [editorconfig documentation](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/configuration-files#`editorconfig`).

 ## Arguments